HNIMBARK/Data-Cleaning-Operations-using-Power-BI/README.md

 ## Calculation group
 Calculation groups were introduced in Power BI to tackle the challenges associated with managing a large number of repetitive measures and to simplify the logic applied in diverse calculations
+## License
+•  This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments
+•  Contributions .
+•  Educational resources and datasets from renowned institutions and projects in the field.